-Subjective measures indicated that study participants experienced improvement in sexual confidence and ability to please their partner.
-This finding further supports prior research regarding the positive impact of exercise on the human psyche and extends it to sexual performance.
+This result supports research demonstrating the positive impact of exercise on the human psyche but extends it to sexual performance.

-The randomized study comprised of 30 men aged from 24 to 65-years-old.
-Participants ranged from completely healthy men with no sexual dysfunction symptoms to those who reported mild erectile dysfunction, premature ejaculation, and decreased sexual performance.
-Participants in the study completed the Private Gym’s Complete Training Program.
+The randomized study comprised thirty men aged 24-65.
+The participants ranged from completely healthy men with no sexual dysfunction symptoms to those who reported mild erectile dysfunction, premature ejaculation, and decreased sexual performance.
+In addition, all participants in the study completed the Private Gym Complete Training Program.